-Lunch and snack are not only times to eat, but also an opportunity for children to socialize with their friends and engage in meaningful conversations and reflections with staff.
-Each preschool serves a morning and afternoon snack that is simple and nutritious, such as whole wheat bread, bagels, crackers, fruit, vegetables and other healthy foods, as well as water.
+Lunch and snack are not only times to eat, but also an opportunity for children to socialize with their friends and engage in meaningful conversations and reflections with their teachers.
+Each preschool serves a morning snack and full day programs also offer an afternoon snack.
+These snacks are simple and nutritious, such as whole wheat bread, bagels, crackers, fruit, vegetables and other healthy foods, as well as water.
+Each snack is required by the State licensing regulations to offer at least two food groups.
+We make every effort to order healthy food and will order organic if possible, within our budget.

 We ask that families send their children to preschool with a nutritious lunch, as well as a water bottle to be left onsite for the week.
 Please remember to bring the water bottle home over the weekend to be thoroughly cleaned, and then bring it back again on Monday.
 Please do not include sugary items (including juice) in your child's lunch.
-Please label all items with your child's first and last name.
-Children are not permitted to share their lunch.
+Families should note that teachers will not monitor the order in which children eat their lunch, if you prefer a child not to eat something until "last" we ask that you leave it at home.
+And as always, please label all items with your child's first and last name.

-We ask you to observe our Jewish kashrut (kosher) policy.
-All of our preschools are NUT FREE, so please do not send your child to school with nuts in any form in their lunch.
+We ask you to observe our Jewish kashrut (kosher) policy, which means no pork or shellfish.
+All preschools are NUT FREE, so please do not send your child to school with nuts in any form in their lunch.
 This is subject to additional allergies depending on the needs of the children.